Table of Contents

 Patient’s first-degree relatives should be tested for C282Y and H63D mutations.

-Therapeutic phlebotomy is a process that eliminates excess iron from the body.
-A needle is introduced into a vein, in addition to patient’s blood flows over an airtight tube into a sterile container or else bag.
+Therapeutic phlebotomy eliminates excess iron from the body.
 Removal of the iron from the body is best done by removal of 500 mL of blood once or else twice a week.
-Thereafter, phlebotomy might be needed less frequently —usually every 2–4 months, to maintain serum ferritin levels around 50 and 100 mg/L.
+After normal levels are achieved, phlebotomy may be needed less frequently — usually every 2–4 months, to maintain serum ferritin levels around 50 and 100 mg/L.

 Iron chelation therapy

-This therapy uses certain drugs to eliminate additional iron from your body.
-Chelating agents such as deferoxamine is given parenterally and can remove 10–20 mg iron per day.
-This amount is less than what can be removed by phlebotomy.
+Chelating agents such as deferoxamine can remove 10–20 mg of iron from the body per day.
+This is less than what can be removed by phlebotomy.
 Although phlebotomy is less expensive and safer for most patients with hemochromatosis, iron chelating therapy is indicated:

 - When there is severe anemia or hypoproteinemia.